mlavin/django-all-access/docs/providers.rst

 It is often referred to as 2-Legged OAuth because it removes the need for the request token step.

-To enable an OAuth provider you should add a ``Provider`` record with the necessary ``authorization_url`` and ``access_token_url`` as defined by the protocol.
+To enable an OAuth provider, you should add a ``Provider`` record with the necessary ``authorization_url`` and ``access_token_url`` as defined by the protocol.
 The provider's API documentation should detail these for you.
 You will also need to define a ``profile_url`` which is the API endpoint for requesting